magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  The `RequireJS` library has been upgraded to the latest version (v2.3.6).
 [GitHub-33672](https://github.com/magento/magento2/issues/33672) <!--- AC-40 422-->

-*  PHPUnit has been upgraded to the latest 9.5.x version.
+*  PHPUnit has been upgraded to the latest version (9.5.x ).
 Tests and test frameworks have been updated to be compatible with the new version. <!--- AC-404-->

-*  TinyMCE_5 is now supported. <!--- AC-41-->
+*  TinyMCE 5 is now supported. <!--- AC-41-->

 *  The following libraries have been upgraded to more recent versions: